777arc/textbook/content/sync.rst

     plt.plot(freq_log,'.-')
     plt.show()

-There is a lot here so let's step through it; some lines are simple and others are super complicated.  :code:`samples` is our input, and :code:`out` is the ouput samples.  :code:`phase` and :code:`frequency` are like the :code:`mu` from the time sync code, they contain the current offset estimates, and each loop iteration we create the output samples by multiplying the input samples by :code:`np.exp(-1j*phase)`.
+There is a lot here so let's step through it; some lines are simple and others are super complicated.  :code:`samples` is our input, and :code:`out` is the output samples.  :code:`phase` and :code:`frequency` are like the :code:`mu` from the time sync code, they contain the current offset estimates, and each loop iteration we create the output samples by multiplying the input samples by :code:`np.exp(-1j*phase)`.
 The :code:`error` variable holds the "error" metric, and for a 2nd order Costas Loop it's a very simple equation, we just multiply the real part of the sample by the imaginary part.
 For a 4th order Costas Loop, it's still relatively simple but not quite one line, if you are curious what it looks like click below, but we won't be using it in our code for now.

 .. raw:: html